 The sprawling Discovery Mill building encompasses 10 different floor levels of shops and exhibits and covers a wide variety of themes and collections.
 All the displays are free to the public.
 As you climb the stairs each level offers a different vantage point to enjoy the impressive view looking into the Big Deal Mine.

 The first floor houses the Crabtree Junction Shop, with information, clean restrooms, a variety of souvenirs and gifts, and the Deli.
-There’s an indoor picnic area available right up the stairs or you can use any of the outside picnic facilities.
+There’s an indoor picnic area available or you can use any of the outside picnic facilities.

 Some of the other free attractions in Discovery Mill include: